February 23, 2025

 times and in all places give thanks and praise to you, almighty

 and merciful God, through our Savior Jesus Christ.
+Fulfilling the

-the hosts of heaven, we praise your name and join their unending
+your name and join their unending hymn:

 Holy, holy, holy Lord, God of pow’r and might,